(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 When done right, the native comes to elevate and mimic his master’s ways, to see his own culture as inferior, and to look down on his past as ‘a wasteland of non-achievement’.
 He begins to defer to the colonizer’s ideas on fundamental things like beauty, art, and politics.
-In time, he begins to understand himself and his culture through the eyes of the colonizer—using the latter’s concepts, categories, and judgments.
+In time, writes Ngugi, he begins to understand himself and his culture through the eyes of the colonizer—using the latter’s concepts, categories, and judgments.
 Before too long, he turns into a proxy for his master: colonialism with a native face.

 For colonialism this involved two aspects of the same process: the destruction or the deliberate undervaluing of a people’s culture, their art, dances, religions, history, geography, education, orature, and literature, and the conscious elevation of the language of the colonizer.
 The domination of a people’s language by the language of the colonizing nations was crucial to the domination of the mental universe of the colonized.

 Take colonial India.
 A great debate ensued in 1830s Britain on the choice of an official language of colonial administration and education.
-Making the winning case for English over Sanskrit, Persian, and others, Thomas B. Macaulay—a member of the Supreme Council of India—observed that Indian languages ‘contain neither literary nor scientific information, and are, moreover, so poor and rude that, until they are enriched from some other quarter, it will not be easy to translate any valuable work into them.’
+Making the winning case for English over Sanskrit, Persian, and all other languages, Thomas B. Macaulay—a member of the Supreme Council of India—observed that Indian languages ‘contain neither literary nor scientific information, and are, moreover, so poor and rude that, until they are enriched from some other quarter, it will not be easy to translate any valuable work into them.’
 He admitted that he did not know any Indian languages but had nevertheless reached ‘a correct estimate of their value.’
 Citing the Orientalists of his day, he said, ‘I have never found one among them who could deny that a single shelf of a good European library was worth the whole native literature of India and Arabia.’
 Therefore, concluded Macaulay, ‘we have to educate a people who cannot at present be educated by means of their mother tongue.
 We must teach them some foreign language.’

 Language is not a neutral vessel for conveying the ideas, beliefs, and values that constitute culture.
 Nor is it a mere tool for describing the world as it truly is—no language can be said to describe the world as it truly is.
 To use a language—any language—is to interpret the world in a particular way.
 Shared ways of seeing, or culture, emerge through the shared use of language.
 In other words, culture is organically intertwined with language, evolving together to create a unique collective sensibility.
 No wonder language is so central to our identity and why so many political divisions have linguistic borders.
-Indeed, language profoundly shapes the way its incoming speakers think (this may be partly why it makes sense to speak of an ‘Anglophone culture’), an idea that now finds support among cognitive scientists.
+Indeed, language profoundly shapes the way its incoming speakers think (this may be partly why it even makes sense to speak of an ‘Anglophone culture’), an idea that now finds support among cognitive scientists.
 Bilingual folks think differently when they immerse themselves in different languages.

 Colonial Languages and African Literature